 Levels are saved for the first time when you play test them.
 Levels are organized in campaigns.
 Campaigns are groups of levels that are played together.
 Every level is part of a campaign, even if it’s the only level in the campaign.
 When you save your level the editor will ask you for a campaign.
 You can either choose an existing campaign or create a new one.
 After you save for the first time, your level will be automatically saved every 60 seconds and whenever you play it.

-You can play test a level by clicking either the Play from start or Play buttons.
-Play from start restarts the entire level from the very beginning.
+You can play test a level by clicking either the Restart or Play buttons.
+Restart restarts the entire level from the very beginning.
 Play continues play from the current ship position.
 This is useful when you are playing a level and enter edit mode because it allows you to continue from right where you left off.

 Click the Level button to open the level properties panel.
 Here you can name the level, add a subtitle, and set options like gravity and how much fuel the player starts with.